-Mr. Ryan Kaffenberger, Associate Director of Finance and Budget, and Dr. Bill Payne, Vice President of Finance, presented the proposed tuition and mandatory fee proposals for academic year 2024-25 from the University of Kentucky and Northern Kentucky University.
-Both proposals complied with the Council's approved ceiling for resident undergraduate tuition and mandatory fees.
-Additionally, all submitted, proposed tuition and fee charges for nonresident and online students also adhered to Council parameters.
+The following proposed tuition and fee rates were submitted for Council review and approval.
+All proposals comply with the Council's approved ceiling for resident undergraduate tuition and mandatory fees.
+Additionally, all submitted proposed tuition and fee charges for nonresident and online students also adhere to Council parameters.